zyronon/douyin/README-en-US.md

 **Douyin** is a mobile short video project imitating Tiktok，It is based on [vue 3](https://v3.cn.vuejs.org/), [vite 2](https://cn.vitejs.dev/) implementation。
 The latest Vue family bucket technology stack is used, and the background data is built through [mock-js](http://mockjs.com).
-I believe that no matter what level of engineer you are, this project can help you.

 ## Function point